Mirror symmetry for very affine hypersurfaces: Our approach to homological mirror symmetry

-In the example above, it was easier to see the pieces and the gluing after we expanded the puncture.
-Taken to the limit, this process leaves us with the {\em skeleton} -- the locus of points which do not escape under the Liouville flow.
-For the examples at hand, this locus will always be isotropic.

-A prototypical example is the cotangent bundle $T^*M$ of a manifold without boundary; the skeleton for the usual ``$pdq$'' form is the zero section.
+A prototypical example of a Liouville manifold is the cotangent bundle $T^*M$ of a closed manifold without boundary; the skeleton for the usual ``$pdq$'' form is the zero section.
+If $M$ had boundary, the cotangent bundle would naturally be a Liouville sector, again with the zero section as skeleton.
 An open set $U \subset M$ determines an inclusion of Liouville sectors $T^*U \subset T^*M$: the stopped boundary of $T^*U$ is the restriction of the cotangent bundle to the boundary of $U$.
-Thus one can find a cover of $T^* M$ by Liouville sectors just by lifting a cover of $M$.
-Having done so, the covariantly functorial \cite{GPS1} assignment $U \mapsto Fuk(T^* U)$ defines a precosheaf of categories on $M$.
+Lifting a cover of $M$ gives a cover of $T^*M$ by Liouville sectors, whose intersections are again Liouville sectors (with corners).
+The covariantly functorial \cite{GPS1} assignment $U \mapsto Fuk(T^* U)$ thus defines a precosheaf of categories on $M$.

-Let us see what it would mean for this precosheaf to be a cosheaf.
-The Fukaya category of the cotangent bundle of a disk is equivalent to the category of chain complexes; it follows that the cosheaf in question is a locally constant cosheaf of categories.
-To compute the global sections, recall that the ``infinity''-version of the Seifert-van Kampen theorem asserts that the fundamental higher groupoid is a locally constant cosheaf of spaces with stalk a point.
+Suppose we knew this precosheaf were a cosheaf.
+Then we could compute its global sections from the local data.
+Indeed, the Fukaya category of the cotangent bundle of a disk is equivalent to the category of chain complexes, so the cosheaf in question would be a locally constant cosheaf of categories.
+Recall that the $\infty$-groupoidal version of the Seifert-van Kampen theorem asserts that the fundamental higher groupoid of a space is the global sections of a locally constant cosheaf of spaces with stalk a point.
 Linearizing this, we see that a locally constant cosheaf of $A_\infty$ categories with stalk the category of chain complexes has global sections (a twisted version of) the category of modules over the algebra of chains on the based loop space of $M$.
 Thus, the Fukaya category of a cotangent bundle is the category of modules over chains on the based loop space.
 This final statement is originally a result of Abouzaid, by a different argument \cite{A3}.

-Kontsevich's localization conjecture asserts that the existence of a similar cosheaf on the skeleton over the skeleton of any Weinstein manifold, whose global sections should recover the wrapped Fukaya category.
-Recent works of Nadler \cite{Narb,Ndef} have refined this conjecture by introducing a class of skeleta (those with so-called ``arboreal singularities'') on which the expected cosheaf is given a description in terms of microlocal sheaf theory.
+Kontsevich's localization conjecture \cite{Kon-local} asserts that the existence of a similar cosheaf $\cF uk$ over the skeleton of any Weinstein manifold (e.g. the complement of an ample divisor in a smooth projective variety), whose global sections should recover the wrapped Fukaya category.